mglover/wpnngw/README.md

 ### TODO

-dates are not handled in a consistent way -- a mix of local time and UTC, with and without timezone specifiers.
-We should explicitly use UTC everywhere internally.

 addgroup sets new groups up to fetch all posts starting with the UNIX epoch.
 This is unlikely what most users want: there should be a commandline option to set this.